dhsearl/jquery-salary-calculator/README.md

 Duration: *2-day sprint*

 The project was to create a salary calculator.
-The given requirements were
+The given requirements were:
 * create and update a table
 * take user input
 * allow for the deletion of employees